n2cholas/n2cholas.github.io/_posts/2020-08-30-learn-data-sci.md

 ## Internships & Jobs

 After going through those courses, congrats!
 You have the skills you need to do solid data science work.
 The courses I’ve listed provide great suggestions for next steps and projects to pursue to demonstrate your skills.
 With these projects in your portfolio, you can apply to data science & machine learning jobs/internships.
-[Here](https://docs.google.com/document/d/1rIcPf0HxjhHT9nZPqRGgzvPDn1CoFBWDsfJ-jpbVQyw/edit?usp=sharing) is a guide to creating a great resume and [here](https://docs.google.com/document/d/1digEGu1feM6hUmtX6Nas-_J_q-nI5ZjMMTnPHTGc1jA/edit?usp=sharing) are some tips for acing technical interviews (both made by experienced UWaterloo students!).
+Your resume should tick off every box on this [checklist](https://github.com/n2cholas/resume-checklist), no questions.
+[Here](https://docs.google.com/document/d/1rIcPf0HxjhHT9nZPqRGgzvPDn1CoFBWDsfJ-jpbVQyw/edit?usp=sharing) is a more detailed (and perhaps subjective) guide to creating a great resume and [here](https://docs.google.com/document/d/1digEGu1feM6hUmtX6Nas-_J_q-nI5ZjMMTnPHTGc1jA/edit?usp=sharing) are some tips for acing technical interviews (both made by experienced UWaterloo students!).
 The data science technical interview tips are most relevant for data science internships, but the rest is relevant to all types of tech internships and jobs.

 ## Next Steps